-Victoria

-Vocational Education and Training Act 2006
+Victoria: Education and Training Reform Act 2006

-New South Wales

-Apprenticeship and Traineeship Act 2001
+New South Wales: Apprenticeship and Traineeship Act 2001

-Australian Capital Territory

-Training and Tertiary Education Act 2003
+Australian Capital Territory: Training and Tertiary Education Act 2003 or any successor legislation

-Queensland

-Vocational Education Training and Employment Act 2000

-South Australia

-Training and Skills Development Act 2008
+Queensland: Further Education and Training Act 2014 South Australia: Training and Skills Development Act 2008 Tasmania: Training and Workforce Development Act 2013

-Tasmania

-Vocational Education and Training Act 1994 or any successor legislation.

-3.10 Year 10 - for the purposes of this Schedule any person leaving school before completing Year 10 will be deemed to have completed Year 10.
+3.10.
+Year 10 - for the purposes of this Schedule any person leaving school before completing Year 10 will be deemed to have completed Year 10.

-4 Training Conditions
+4. Training Conditions

-- 4.1 The Trainee will attend an approved training course or training program prescribed in the Training Agreement or as notified to the Trainee by the relevant State or Territory Training Authority in accredited and relevant Traineeship Schemes. - 4.2 Employment as a Trainee under this Schedule will not commence until the relevant Training Agreement, made in accordance with a Training Scheme, has been signed by the University and the Trainee and lodged for registration with the relevant State or Territory Training Authority, provided that if the Training Agreement is not in a standard format, employment as a Trainee will not commence until the Training Agreement has been registered with the relevant State or Territory Training Authority.
-The University will ensure that the Trainee is permitted to attend the training course or program provided for in the Training Agreement and will ensure that the Trainee receives the appropriate on-the-job training. - 4.3 The University will provide a level of supervision in accordance with the Traineeship Agreement during the traineeship period.

-4.4 The provisions of the relevant State and Territory legislation dealing with the monitoring by officers of the relevant State or Territory Training Authority and the use of training records or work books as part of this monitoring process will apply to Traineeships under this Schedule.
+- 4.1.
+The Trainee will attend an approved training course or training program prescribed in the Training Agreement or as notified to the Trainee by the relevant State or Territory Training Authority in accredited and relevant Traineeship Schemes. - 4.2.
+Employment as a Trainee under this Schedule will not commence until the relevant Training Agreement, made in accordance with a Training Scheme, has been signed by the University and the Trainee and lodged for registration with the relevant State or Territory Training Authority, provided that if the Training Agreement is not in a standard format, employment as a Trainee will not commence until the Training Agreement has been registered with the relevant State or Territory Training Authority.
+The University will ensure that the Trainee is permitted to attend the training course or program provided for in the Training Agreement and will ensure that the Trainee receives the appropriate on-the-job training. - 4.3.
+The University will provide a level of supervision in accordance with the Traineeship Agreement during the traineeship period. - 4.4.
+The provisions of the relevant State and Territory legislation dealing with the monitoring by officers of the relevant State or Territory Training Authority and the use of training records or workbooks as part of this monitoring process will apply to Traineeships under this Schedule.

-5 Employment Conditions
+5. Employment Conditions